 There is so much talent in that room, it’s incredible.
 Sometimes during rehearsal I look around and stand in awe at what is transpiring around me.
 I consider it such an honor to be a part of it.

 Ringing challenging music, working with an excellent conductor in a “master class” situation, networking with handbell friends and colleagues.
 Talking about handbells, conducting, directing, recruiting, repertoire, ringing, etc., moves us forward as musicians.

-In addition to working with conductor Carlos J. Ávila Báez, your registration fee includes two meals (dinner Thursday and lunch Sunday), a Distinctly Bronze polo shirt, and access to a recording of the final concert.
+In addition to working with conductor Hart Morris, your registration fee includes two meals (dinner Thursday and lunch Sunday), a Distinctly Bronze polo shirt, and access to a recording of the final concert.
 You also have the opportunity to ring with talented colleagues and network with other friendly Handbell Musicians of America members.
 Additional meals and polo shirts can be ordered by completing the appropriate line on the Registration Form.

 Registrants are required to have their own active Handbell Musicians of America membership, either personally or as the primary contact for a church or organization.
 To join Handbell Musicians of America, follow this link or contact the national office for assistance.

 Ringing assignments are based on your response to the questions in the registration process about your assignment preferences.
-The requirement to complete additional forms for ringing preferences has been discontinued.
 All information required will be gathered during the initial registration process.